DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/polygon/README.md

 --testing: (bool, optional) set to TRUE if you only want to test particular sub-module(s).
 Please see the following input argument regarding the tested sub-module(s) (Default to 'False')
 --testing_section: (int, optional) set a series of integers based on the sub-module(s) you want to test. e.g., 3, 23, or 123.
 (0 for metadata_preprocessing, 1 for metadata_postprocessing, 2 for loam_inference, and 3 for polygon_output_handler)

+--allow_cpu: (bool, optional, not recommended) allowing the model to run without access to any GPU.
+(Default to 'False')
 --trade_off: (int, optional) set a value that indicates your trade-off between efficiency and accuracy.
 (Default to '3') (0 for highest accuracy with lowest efficiency, and 6 for highest efficiency with lowest accuracy)
 ```